Municipal Court: Chief Judge Rashida Oliver

 If you received a citation and would like to opt-in for Virtual Court:

-The City of East Point Police Department has recently launched automated speed enforcement cameras in local school zones.
-If you have received a citation in the following school zone locations:
+The City of East Point Police Department has recently launched automated speed enforcement cameras in local school zones by RedSpeed USA.
+The court does not collect payments for these citations.
+If you have questions or need more information, please see the FAQ below or contact RedSpeed.

 GA343 – W/B Connally Dr @ H.E.
 Holmes ES East Point GA East Point, GA